dbt-labs/docs.getdbt.com/website/docs/tutorial/1b-setting-up-redshift.md

 ## Setting up Redshift

-Let’s get started by accessing your AWS account and setting up Redshift
+Let’s get started by accessing your AWS account and setting up Redshift.

 1. Sign into your AWS account on the AWS sign in page as a root user or IAM user depending on your level of access.
 2. We will be using a CloudFormation stack to quickly set up a Redshift instance.
 Use the link below to start this process. (source: cloudformation json file)